In person sessions and online across pa

 Initial Sessions

-Our first meeting explores your traumatic experiences, current challenges, and hopes for healing.
+Our first meeting explores your experiences, current challenges, and hopes for healing.
 I'll ask about your history with food, body image, and identity while screening for various mental health conditions.
 I'll be transparent about my trauma-informed approach and how it specifically addresses the intersection of trauma, identity, and any disordered eating patterns.

 These initial sessions let you experience my style and determine if it feels supportive.
 Creating this safe and supportive environment is essential for effective trauma work.